Bachelor of Science in Criminal Justice FAQs

 - Either GE area A1 Oral Communications, A3 Critical Thinking, or B4 Quantitative Reasoning completed with a C- grade or higher.
 While only one of these three GE areas must be completed prior to admission, it is highly recommended that all three areas be completed prior to admission.

-- All four lower division CRJ courses must be completed with a C grade or higher.
+- All four lower division CRJ courses must be completed within the last 7 years with a C grade or higher.
 Please confirm with us if you are taking the correct equivalent courses at your local college.
 The Sac State courses are:

 - CRJ 1 Introduction to Criminal Justice